vim-weex/vim-weex/README.md

 - _Syntax highlighting seems to work, but breaks highlighting and indenting further down in the file.
 What's wrong?_

-This often results from trying to enable XML folding in one's `~/.vimrc` (i.e., via `let g:xml_syntax_folding = 1`).  vim-jsx does not support syntax folding, and is not tested with either JavaScript or XML folding enabled.

 Installation
 ------------